gvwilson/sensibleadventures/maddy-roo/old.md

 so maps are not available."

 "Look Maddy--we saw that last night!"
-Sindy pointed at the sunken metal sphere
+Sindy pointed at the half-sunken metal sphere
 Maddy had seen the bots' raiding party pass on screen.
 She whooped.
 They were halfway home!

-But before she could tell Sindy,
-Dockety started to dive,
-shallow at first and then steeper.
+She was about to tell Sindy when Dockety dipped into a dive, shallow at first and then steeper.
-Maddy grabbed her sister's arm instinctively.
+She grabbed her sister's arm without realizing it.
 "What's happening?" she shouted.

 "We are being pursued,"